German Concentration Camps Factual Survey: 2017 North American release

-A nonprofit called "3 Generations" was granted screening rights to German Concentration Camps Factual Survey for North America and Puerto Rico.
+The film production company 3 Generations, founded by Sidney Bernstein's daughter Jane Wells, was granted screening rights to German Concentration Camps Factual Survey for North America and Puerto Rico.
 The film premiered in New York City on 6 January 2017.
 The restored film, 75 minutes in length, is bookended by a brief introduction and postscript.

 In a review of the restored film narrated by actor Jasper Britton, The New York Times called it "an extraordinary act of cinematic reclamation and historiography."
 Times' film critic Manohla Dargis said that "the film can seem shocking but not surprising, simply because such imagery has been so thoroughly incorporated into pop culture, either through direct citation or by inference."
 But the "troubling sense of familiarity soon dissipates ... because this is not like most films."
 Unlike many films on the subject, there are no heroics or "hollow claims about the 'triumph' of the human spirit. ...
 The few smiles here are desperate.
 Mostly, there are starving survivors milling about the camps and staring into the camera with hollow eyes."